 Analysis Methodology

 To determine if the export riser piping is fit for service and to calculate Future Corrosion Allowance (FCA) at the locations of observed corrosion, two approaches were evaluated as per API 579-1/ ASME FFS-1 2016- General Metal Loss (GML) and Local Metal Loss (LML).
 GML is less conservative than LML, assumes smooth cross sections and uses an average thickness approach.
 Based on the UT results and wall thickness profiles along certain areas of circumference, LML was also analyzed.
 LML considers the area at and around the lowest measured wall thickness to determine a flaw profile.
-An allowable Future Corrosion Allowance (FCA) is calculated using LMLThe fitness-for-service analysis methodology is used for the export riser piping assessment is described below:
+An allowable Future Corrosion Allowance (FCA) is calculated using LML.

+The fitness-for-service analysis methodology used for the export riser piping assessment is described below:

 Screening of measured wall thickness profiles: